Club News :: The Friday Flyer

 Travel Club functions are open to Canyon Lakers who would like to attend even though they aren't a member of the club.
 They are invited to call the person in charge of the event; arrangements can be made to attend and get acquainted with the club.

-The Parade of Lights scheduled for December 18 in Newport Beach and the Parade of Roses in Pasadena scheduled for January 2, 2017 are “wait list only”.
+The trip to the Parade of Roses in Pasadena on January 2, 2017 is now “wait list only”.
 If you wish to be on the wait list, contact Nyla Finch at 951-757-6760.

 The multi-day trip this spring will be with Collette Tours called Southern Charm and is set for April 9-15.
 After arriving by plane and exploring Charleston, South Carolina, the group will travel on to Savannah, Georgia, Jekyll Island, St. Simons Island, Jacksonville and St Augustine, Florida.
 The cost of $2799.00 (dbl) is a time-sensitive price and includes air and some meals.
 For the discounted price, call Lou DeYoung at 915-244-7100 before November 10.
 More information on all this events can be on the club's website at www.canyonlaketravelclub.org